ippas/ifpan-annaradli-ldopa/README.md

  | L6starL_2 | exp | 6593315 | 1648328 |  |
  | L6starP_1 | exp | 7200807 | 1800201 |  |
  | L6starP_2 | exp | 7349488 | 1837372 |  |

-### sample analysis
-All samples were aligned to a rat reference genome (rn6) with hisat2.
-For initial analysis transcripts were quantified by cuffquant and then the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff.
-Transcripts counts normalised with cuffnorm were analysed with EdgeR to two-way analyses.

 ### sample quality control
 1. Running qc using the pulled docker image: [detailed instructions here](https://hub.docker.com/r/pegi3s/fastqc), see atached [script](run-fastqc.sh)
 2. [Generation of a report](generate-summary-qc-table.sh)